rubenhortas/python_challenge/README.md

 My solutions for the python challenge ( http://www.pythonchallenge.com )

 ## Support
-If you find this soluions useful you can star this repo.
+If you find these solutions useful you can star this repo.